Easy Gozo Coastal Walk – Xwejni to Wied il-Ghasri

 Salt Pans and Billinghurst Cave

 From Xwejni Bay, head north, and you will soon see the salt pans.
 The salt pans in Gozo are unlike anything you will see anywhere else.
 They are the result of a centuries-old traditional process for harvesting salt.
-The pans are split into rectangular pools filled with seawater.
-The water is then left to evaporate using the sun’s heat.
-Salt harvesting starts in April and lasts till August.

 Not only are the salt pans a fascinating part of the island’s history, but they also look beautiful.
 They glisten in the sunshine, creating a moon-like landscape.